The relationship between hotels and OTA has always been complicated.

-4. Provide incentives for guest
+4. Provide Incentives for Guests

 By giving special treatment for seasoned guest for your hotel, you are strengthening your relationship with a satisfied customer.
 Re-marketing to the same person who has already been to your hotel require less effort and less financial spending.
 Since only major hotel chains have a loyalty program, small and medium hotels can provide special promo code specifically target at returning guest to encourage them to come back to your hotel.

-5. OTA is still important
+5. OTA is Still Important

 Yes, you read that right, even though ultimately what hotels and homestay owners desire is to not pay commissions to any intermediaries, relying on OTA is still an acceptable option for hotels.
 The influence of OTA is as strong as ever, having a listing on OTA is still a way for less popular hotels to be discovered by travellers online.